jreisinger/docs/data/notes/varia/graylog.md

 ## Pipeline

 * tied to Streams
+* you can add new field to a log here
 * lets you transform and process messages coming from Streams
 * allow for: routing, parsing, dropping, blacklisting, modifying and enriching messages as they flow through Graylog